runarmyklebust/app-metafields/README.md

 * Added config option to return separate fallback image for frontpage.
 * Added config option to return raw (unscaled) fallback images for both frontpage and normal content.
-* Added config option to return fallback images as https.

 ### Version 1.3.3